 4.4 The Owner acknowledges that BAC only operates a Booking Website, and BAC has no influence on the number of Bookings made and cannot guarantee any level of revenue or any particular type of Customer.

-4.5 BAC shall release the details of the Customer to the Owner once the Booking has been placed and the Booking Fee has been paid to BAC in cleared funds in order for the Owner and the Customer to communicate where necessary in relation to the Booking.
+4.5 BAC shall release the details of the Customer to the Owner once the Booking has been placed and the Service Fee has been paid to BAC in cleared funds in order for the Owner and the Customer to communicate where necessary in relation to the Booking.

 4.6 BAC shall communicate with the Owner via SMS and/or email in relation to all confirmed Bookings.